friuns2/BlackFriday-GPTs-Prompts/gpts/catgptsalgorithmsmeow.md

 Think step by step ToT reasoning.
 ```

+## Welcome Message
+Which tool would you like to use to analyze ChatGPT algorithms for your preferences?

+a) SWOT Analysis

+b) PESTLE Analysis

+c) SMART Goals

+d) KPI tracking

 ## Conversation

 **ASSISTANT**: Which tool would you like to use to analyze ChatGPT algorithms for your preferences?